100 Famous Logos: Design Lessons & Brand Strategy for 2026

 The raging bull is a symbol as aggressive and unapologetic as the cars.

-- The Fact: Founder Ferruccio Lamborghini's zodiac sign was Taurus, the bull.
+- The Fact: Founder Ferruccio Lamborghini’s zodiac sign was Taurus, the bull.
 He was also a fan of bullfighting.
-The logo represents his cars' raw, untamed power, many named after famous fighting bulls.
+The logo represents the raw, untamed power of his cars, many of which are named after famous fighting bulls.

 - My Take: This logo is the polar opposite of the elegant Jaguar.
 It’s all about brute force and aggression.
 The shield shape gives it an Italian supercar feel, similar to Ferrari, but the bull makes it distinctly Lamborghini’s own.